stanichor/stanichor.github.io/_posts/2025-06-24-simple-recsys.md

 permalink: /simple-recsys/
 categories:
 ---

 There's more art available now than ever before.
 In 2010, Google Books estimated that there were around [130 million published books](https://booksearch.blogspot.com/2010/08/books-of-world-stand-up-and-be-counted.html).
 As of March 2022, [IMDb's databases contained 605,284 movies and 222,655 TV series](https://web.archive.org/web/20220429162254/https://www.imdb.com/pressroom/stats/).
 As of January 2020, [MyAnimeList tracked 23,744 anime and 62,056 manga](https://myanimelist.net/forum/?topicid=2068385).

 The sheer volume makes it hard to find works you’ll actually enjoy.
 You could:

 - Read every author until you find one you like, but that means wading through dozens you don’t.
 - Ask friends for recommendations, but then *they* must sift through content on your behalf.
-- Rely on Netflix or Spotify-style algorithms, which requires trusting opaque algorithms—the user never sees the algorithm's predictions, only the results of what the system *does* with the predictions.
+- Rely on Netflix- or Spotify-style algorithms, which requires trusting opaque algorithms—the user never sees the algorithm's predictions, only the results of what the system *does* with the predictions.

 Each of these approaches forces you—or someone else—to do a lot of work before you find the art you like.
 I built a transparent recommendation system that avoids these problems.
 Let's see how it works.